tlotze/ophelia/doc/README.txt

 * StopTraversal: exception, see "controlling traversal" below

+* NotFound: exception signalling that some file needed to respond to the request was not found

 * Namespace: class whose instances do nothing but carry attributes

              Not using dictionaries here makes for more aesthetic code if